Baker details plan to drastically expand coronavirus testing by end of 2020

-BOSTON (WHDH) - Gov. Charlie Baker on Thursday said Massachusetts needs to “do more” when it comes to coronavirus testing before announcing an aggressive plan to drastically expand lab capacity and testing infrastructure to ensure that the state has everything it needs to fight COVID-19 for the longterm.
+BOSTON (WHDH) - Gov. Charlie Baker on Thursday said Massachusetts needs to “do more” when it comes to coronavirus testing before he announced an aggressive plan to drastically expand lab capacity and testing infrastructure to ensure that the state has everything it needs to fight COVID-19 for the long term.

 Baker has repeatedly said that testing needs to be ramped up before the state can reopen and return to a new normal, in addition to seeing a sustained drop in a number of coronavirus data trends.